GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 ## Passive surface {: #passive-surface }

-Some fingerprinting surfaces, such as user agent strings, IP addresses and accept-language headers, that are available to every website whether the site asks for them or not.
+Some fingerprinting surfaces, such as User-Agent strings, IP addresses and accept-language headers, that are available to every website whether the site asks for them or not.